algosup/2024-2025-project-3-quickest-path-team-1/documents/management/weeklyreport/WeeklyReport1.md

 #### b.
 Solution

 This problem should not affect the project's schedule.
 The `FunctionalSpecifications.md`, by the similarity of this document and the `UserManual.pdf`, we have asked the Technical Writer to continue the document.
-To complete this task, she saw team 4 ask some questions.
+To complete this task, she went to see team 4 to ask them some questions.

 ### 2. MIT Licence